rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 - This interface is required to perform static analysis, our preferred tool is Coverity.
 - Have a zero-warning policy with regards to compiling.
 All warnings should be treated as error.
 - Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
-- HAL Tests will endeavour to create worst case scenarios to assist investigations
+- HAL Tests will endeavour to create worst case scenarios to assist investigations.
 - Copyright validation is required to be performed, e.g.: Black duck, FossID.
+- Improvements by any party to the testing suite are required to be fed back.

 ### Licensing